 Lead campers in backpacking and outdoor skills for in-camp and out-of-camp adventure trips, ages 10 to 17.
 Camping and outdoor skills are required.
 WFA or WFR certification and valid driver’s license is required.

-Lead teens in the leadership development programs including CIT, RSIT and High School Interns, ages 15 to 18.
+Lead teens in the leadership development programs including CIT, RSIT and LEADs (High School Volunteers), ages 15 to 18.
 Previous experience with camp counseling and teens is required.